Kinark/Materialize-stepper/README.md

 <li class="step">
 ```

 Insdie each step there is two divs.
-The ".step-tile", where you put the title of... guess what...
+The ".step-title", where you put the title of... guess what...

 ```html
 <div class="step-title waves-effect waves-dark">First step</div>